learnbin.net nav logo

 • Empirical formula – CH4NO2

-1 mole of compound release two mols of NH4 means that there are two mols of Nitrogen molecules in one mol of the compound.
+1 mole of compound releases two mols of NH4 means that there are two mols of Nitrogen molecules in one mol of the compound.
 The empirical formula contains only one mole of nitrogen.
 Therefore, the empirical formula should be multiplied by 2 to get the molecular formula.

 Empirical formula vs molecular formula eq 5